sarginrefia/Examensarbete-meditationshandskar/README.md

 This repository contains the Arduino code used in a bachelor thesis project by:

-Anna Sköld, Refia Sargin, Elin Ståler and ChatGPT
+Anna Sköld, Refia Sargin, Elin Ståler and assistance from ChatGPT

 KTH Royal Institute of Technology, Sweden, 2026.